-The reason I didn’t like THIRD movie is the reason I was less pleased with the second one.
+The reason I didn’t like the third movie is the reason I was less pleased with the second one.
 The more the redemptive story progresses?
-The less INVIGURATING it is.
+The less invigorating it is.

 He is torn between his BDSM tendencies.

-And real LOVE for this girl he’s met.
+And real love for this girl he’s met named Ana.

-But this time driven by Ana’s WILLINGNESS to play.
+But this time driven by Ana’s willingness to play with him.

-At this point Christian’s edgyness is GONE though and things are feeling more and more CONTRIVED.
+At this point Christian’s edginess is gone though and things are feeling more and more contrived.

 Having struggled with ONLY porn addiction?